-PED 101 | Life Long Wellness | 1 credit
+PED-101 | Life Long Wellness | 1 credit

 Students will develop an understanding of lifestyle choices that promote a healthy mind and body.
-Specifically, students will be able to recognize the life long benefit of mental and physical wellness practices and develop lifestyle goals and strategies that will increase or maintain positive levels of health.
+Specifically, students will be able to recognize the life-long benefit of mental and physical wellness practices and develop lifestyle goals and strategies that will increase or maintain positive levels of health.

-PED 108 | Intercollegiate Athletics | 1 credit
+PED-108 | Intercollegiate Athletics | 1 credit

 This course involves regular and systematic participation and competition in intercollegiate sport.
-Student athletes that compete and use eligibility are eligible to register for this course during the semester that their sport ends its regular season of competition.
+Student-athletes that compete and use eligibility are eligible to register for this course during the semester that their sport ends its regular season of competition.
 The course will include lectures, and field experience through the head coach of the athletic sports at Mount Marty.
+Pass or unsatisfactory grades only and maximum of four credits.

-PED 200 | Fundamentals of Coaching | 3 credits
+PED-200 | Fundamentals of Coaching | 3 credits